ebiznext/datalab/README.md

 - Mesos master : Three or more master mesos nodes
 - Mesos slaves : One slave per physical node
 - Marathon : 3 marathon services to manage long running services
-- Haddop Cluster : Hadoop services are running on the batch area only and are configured as follow for high availability :
+- Hadoop Cluster : Hadoop services are running on the batch area only and are configured as follow for high availability :
   - One primary and one secondary name node
   - 2 Zookeeper failover controller
   - 3 journal nodes